Quantum effects of black holes and cosmological constant problem: Application to Schwarzschild black holes

-where $S^2$ is $2$-dimensional sphere.
-Normalization factor $\tilde{A}$ is determined to provide $|\tilde{A}|^2=1$.
-We set a finite upper bound of the $r$-integration at $r=R$.
-A value $\langle\Psi|\widehat{\HHH}_{\mathrm{Schw}}|\Psi\rangle$ gives an expected value of the total gravitational energy in the two-dimensional sphere with a radius $R$ during the Planck time measured by the asymptotic observer.
-An energy density per unit surface area at a distance $R$ from the origin is given as;
+where $S^2$ is two-dimensional sphere and $|\Psi(\omega)\rangle$ is given by (\ref{statev}) with the normalization factor ${A}$ by (\ref{Anorm}).
+A finite upper bound for the $r$-integration is set to $r=R$.
+Here, (\ref{Eschw}) gives the expected value of the total gravitational energy in the two-dimensional sphere with a radius $R$ during the Planck time measured by the asymptotic observer.
+The energy density per unit surface area at $r=R$ is provided as